AceCJM/ShelfDB/README.md

 - Permissions are managed in the `user_permissions` table.
 - The default admin user is created during setup and has full permissions.
 - You can extend user and permission management in `db/User.php`, `db/UserAuth.php`, and `db/UserPermissions.php`.
+- The `UserPermissions` class checks permissions for actions like managing users.

 ---